Heart East

-Heart East is a regional radio station owned and operated by Global as part of the Heart network.
-It broadcasts to the East of England from studios in Milton Keynes.
+Heart East was a regional radio station owned and operated by Global as part of the Heart network.
+It broadcast to the East of England from studios in Milton Keynes.

 The station launched on 3 June 2019, following a merger of four Heart stations in Cambridgeshire, East Anglia, Essex and the Four Counties.
+The station ceased on 21 February 2025.

 History

 Under relaxed OFCOM requirements for local content on commercial radio, Heart East is permitted to share all programmes between ten licences located in the ITV Anglia broadcast region.

 Previously, these licences broadcast separate stations: